-This diagram gives some ideas you might want to think about when writing your MAP.
-You can include statements regarding any or all of the items suggested, or add other ones you think are important to you.
+In this document, we have included a form with suggested categories you might want to include in your MAP.
+On the next page you will find diagram with some ideas that you might want to think about when writing your MAP.
+You can include statements regarding any or all of the items we suggest or add other ones you think are important to you.